gutucristian/gutucristian.github.io/_posts/2019-1-31-C-Programming-Notes.md

 - `255\*` - Exit status out of range

 To check the status code first run your program and then execute: `echo $?`.
 More [here](https://shapeshed.com/unix-exit-codes/).

+# Real vs. User. vs System time

+- **Real** time is wall clock time (time from start to finish).
+This is all elapsed time including time slices used by other processes (due to CPU time sharing) and time the process spends blocked (for example if it is waiting for I/O to complete).
+- **User** time is the amount of CPU time spent in _user-mode code_ (outside the kernel) on behalf of this process.
+Other processes and time spent blocked are not included towards this figure.
+- **System** time is the amount of time spent in the _kernel_ on behalf of this process.
+This refers to CPU time spent on system calls within the kernel, as opposed to library code, which is still running in user-space.

+`usr + sys` time will tell you how much _CPU time_ your process used.
+Note that this is across all CPUs, so if the process has multiple threads and this process is running on a machine with more than one processor it could exceed the the wall clock time reported by `real`.
+For instance, the process may take only `16` seconds to run but it could have been using four threads each of which ran `8` seconds in parallel.
+In this case the user + system time will count the time for each thread (so `8 * 4 = 24` seconds) plus the additional `8` seconds for the main thread.
+So in total `user + sys` time will be `32` seconds while real time is `16` seconds.
+Another potential issue could be I/O: if your application spends a good deal of time waiting to receive a file or stream, then obviously the real time would greatly exceed the user/sys time because no CPU time is used while waiting to get access to a file or something similar.
+Read more [here](https://stackoverflow.com/questions/556405/what-do-real-user-and-sys-mean-in-the-output-of-time1).